Flux-pulse-assisted Readout of a Fluxonium Qubit: Readout

 Combining these formulas, we first calculate the SNR for conventional fluxonium readout where $\Phi_{ext}\slash\Phi_{0} = 0.5$ and remains static, see red lines in Fig.~\ref{fig:ro compare}.
-At the half flux quantum point, the dispersive shift is $\chi\slash2\pi = 0.527$ MHz and with a resonator linewidth of $\kappa\slash2\pi = 5$ MHz, perfect measurement efficiency, and $\Bar{n} = 10$, we obtain an SNR of 1 after about 200 ns.
+At the half flux quantum point, the dispersive shift is $\chi\slash2\pi = 0.527$ MHz and with a resonator linewidth of $\kappa\slash2\pi = 5$ MHz, perfect measurement efficiency, and $\Bar{n} = 10$, we obtain an SNR of 1 after about 155 ns.

 Following our proposal, we next discern the effect of performing readout during flux tuning of the qubit.
+We assume a flux pulse rise time of 50 ns and assume the flux pulse remains on for the remaining duration of the readout.
 We numerically solve the Langevin equation using an explicit time dependent dispersive shift $\chi(\phi_{ext},t) = \chi(\phi_{ext}(t))$, following the behavior shown in Fig.~\ref{fig:1d chi} and assuming the flux increases linearly from $\Phi_{ext}\slash\Phi_{0} = 0.5$ to the target flux of $\Phi_{ext}\slash\Phi_{0} = 0.641$ during the first 50 ns of the readout.
+During this time, we also quadratically increase the resonator drive amplidude, $\epsilon$, until we reach the value given by Eq.~\eqref{res drive amp}.
+Because we are reading out at a frequency equal to the bare resonator frequency, the gradual rise of the drive amplitude avoids strongly populating the readout resonator at the start of the readout where the dispersive shift is low.

-The SNR slowly increases during the ramp time of the flux pulse and then increases more rapidly once the steady value of $\Phi_{ext}\slash\Phi_{0} = 0.641$ is reached, see blue lines in Fig.~\ref{fig:ro compare}.
-Assuming 100$\%$ measurement efficiency, the SNR is around 10 after 200 ns, giving an order of magnitude improvement in the SNR as compared to static readout at the sweet-spot.
-With a realistic experimental measurement efficiency of 25$\%$, after 200 ns the SNR is still about 5 times larger than the SNR obtained with perfect measurement efficiency when readout is performed at the sweet-spot.
+The SNR slowly increases during the ramp time of the flux pulse and then increases more rapidly once the steady value of $\Phi_{ext}\slash\Phi_{0} = 0.641$ is reached, see blue lines in Fig.~\ref{fig:ro compare}(a).
+Assuming 100$\%$ measurement efficiency, the SNR is around 9.5 after 155 ns, giving almost an order of magnitude improvement in the SNR as compared to static readout at the sweet-spot.
+With a realistic experimental measurement efficiency of 25$\%$, after 155 ns the SNR is still about 5 times larger than the SNR obtained with perfect measurement efficiency when readout is performed at the sweet-spot.
 Thus, we can more rapidly distinguish the two qubit states with high certainty via the exploitation of a strong dispersive shift.
-We use a long flux pulse rise time in these simulations to numerically demonstrate proof of principle and show that we still see a substantial improvement in measurement time, and potential additional speedup could be achieved with pulse shaping \cite{bryon2022experimental}.
+We use a long flux pulse rise time in these simulations to numerically demonstrate proof of principle and show that we still see a substantial improvement in measurement time, and potential additional speedup could be achieved with flux pulse parameter optimization \cite{bryon2022experimental, chen2022fast}.